atrotter0/flashcard-app/README.md

 ## Description

-A flash card Web application that allows a user to use, create, delete, and edit note cards.
+A flashcard app where users can create an account, create their own deck, add questions to their deck, and quiz themselves.

 ## Setup on OSX